Far Cry 5

 The cult narrative is perfect for Far Cry.
 Vaas was insane, Pagan was unpredictable making him terrifying, and I expect “The Father” to be equally diabolical like all Cult Leaders naturally tend to be.

 Have to watch out for the extremists in every following: Religious extremists of Islam blow themselves up thinking they’ll go to paradise.
 In 1997, 39 members of the Heaven’s Gate cult in California, killed themselves hoping to reach a spaceship after news broke-out that the Hale-Bopp Comet was discovered.
-Both of these examples aren’t jokes.
-Evil people brainwash either damaged minds or kids who don’t know any differently and create these types of fanatical followings.
+Both of these examples really do happen and continue to this day.
+Evil people brainwash either damaged minds or kids who don’t know any different and create these types of fanatical followings.

 Video Game Theme Controversy and Religion Extremism

 Is there controversy because its a video game?
 True Detective Season 1 followed a religious spiritual narrative in the Southern region of the US and they got praised and awarded across the board.
 It has to be the religious aspect, right?
 I can understand defending a religion one thinks is attached to this game, but I don’t understand how someone can compare an entire religion with the fanatics.
 Where have you been for the last decade of the wars in the Middle East?
-Normal people who follow their religions like Islam trying to live their lives.
+Normal people who follow their religions like Islam try to live their lives everyday despite the actions of a select minority.
 Then the fanatical extremists who kill others for not having the same belief system.
 So stop fucking comparing it to be the same, use some brain power and think with your mind not your emotions.

 Are the Far Cry developers trying to imply that the country is divided and challenging the government?
 Well, in this case it would be the drastic intentions.
 But after this election, many feel afraid for reasons of their own accord because of the administration who is currently in office.
 My personal feelings on the matter aside, it’s an interesting topic and I hope to continue to see politics included in story-driven games because its often followed by a conversation discussing the content involved.